 Langerhans cell histiocytosis in Adult

-LCH is a rare condition, occurring most commonly in children aged 1-4 years, but it may present from birth to adulthood.
+LCH is a rare condition, occurring most commonly in white male children aged 1-4 years, but it may present from birth to adulthood.
+Studies in the United States have shown an increased incidence among individuals of Hispanic descent and a decreased incidence among black children.
 The 3-year survival rate is approximately 80%, with age younger than 2 years, multiorgan involvement, and organ dysfunction portending a worse prognosis.

 While 4 clinical variants were previously designated (Letterer-Siwe disease, Hand-Schüller-Christian syndrome, self-healing reticulohistiocytosis of Hashimoto-Pritzker [congenital self-healing histiocytosis], and eosinophilic granuloma), these categories have been largely abandoned in recent years due to significant overlap between the clinical entities and lack of prognostic relevance.
 Currently, patients are classified based on the number of organ systems involved (ie, single-system or multisystem LCH).

 LCH can affect any organ of the body, with bones, skin, oral mucosa, genital mucosa, nail, bone marrow, lungs, liver, spleen, gastrointestinal tract, lymph nodes, and the central nervous system being the most common sites of involvement.
 The skin is affected in approximately 33% of LCH cases.
 The spleen, bone marrow, and liver are considered high-risk organs.
 Involvement of one or more of these organs is associated with a higher risk of dying from the disease.
 Although the lung was previously considered a high-risk organ, it is now known to be a rare cause of death.
 Skull bone lesions are considered to be a risk factor for central nervous system involvement.
 These patients may have a higher risk of developing diabetes insipidus and/or neurodegenerative complications.